esm7/obsidian-map-view/README.md

 #### Tag Rules

-To apply an icon to a note with geolocation data, the plugin scans a list of rules.
+To apply an icon to a note with geolocation data, Map View scans a list of rules.
 You can edit these rules through the plugin configuration, which currently includes a not-so-friendly JSON dictionary that you need to carefully edit.
 Please don't do that if you're unfamiliar with the JSON syntax, if you wait a while I'm sure that a better GUI will be built :)

-The plugin scans the rules and apply them one by one, always starting from `default` and then from first to last.
+Map View scans the rules and applies them one by one, always starting from `default` and then from first to last.
 A rule matches if the tag that it lists is included in the note, and then the rule's fields will overwrite the corresponding fields of the previous matching rules, until all rules were scanned.
 This allows you to set rules that change just some properties of the icons, e.g. some rules change the shape according to some tags, some change the color etc.

 Here's the example I provide as a probably-not-useful default in the plugin: